NYC Residential Property Management Lawyer

 Housing Stability & Tenant Protection Act

-Fundamentally changed eviction proceedings, security deposit rules, rent increases, and stabilized apartment deregulation.
-It applies to virtually every NYC landlord.
+This law changed eviction rules, security deposit limits, rent increases, and deregulation.
+It affects nearly every NYC landlord.

 Good Cause Eviction Law

-Extends eviction protections to many unregulated apartments.
-Limits rent increases and requires landlords to show "good cause" (as defined by statute) to evict or decline lease renewal.
+Covers many unregulated apartments.
+Limits rent increases and requires landlords to show "good cause" before evicting or declining renewal.

 Rent Stabilization Law & Code

-Governs approximately 1 million NYC apartments.
-Strict rules on rent increases, renewal leases, preferential rents, succession, and tenant buyouts.
-DHCR enforcement is strategic.
+Covers about 1 million NYC apartments.
+Strict rules apply to rent increases, renewal leases, preferential rents, succession, and buyouts.
+DHCR compliance is critical.

 Housing Maintenance Code

-Defines minimum habitability standards.
-HPD violations (Class A, B, or C) can affect eviction proceedings, trigger inspections, and reduce your negotiating leverage.
+Sets minimum habitability standards.
+HPD violations can affect eviction cases, trigger inspections, and weaken your position in court.

 Who we represent